 In addition, seventh and eighth graders had a fun hands-on experience creating art at the Show Gallery with clients from Midwest Special Services.
 MSS provides individualized programs and support to adults with intellectual and physical disabilities.
 Through the arts and other activities, MSS helps develop quality relationships that “foster the elimination of attitudinal, social and economic barriers which impede the rights of people with disabilities.”
 The Show Gallery partners with Midwest Special Services to show their clients’ work alongside local professional artists.
-FSM students collaborated with MSS artists to produce mixed media paintings and prints.
+FSMN students collaborated with MSS artists to produce mixed media paintings and prints.
 Some students even got to try out the adaptive equipment to see what it would be like to paint without the use of your hands.

 Art teacher Laura Pereira and I were excited to share with our students a snapshot of the amazing musicians and artists in our own community.
 It was an wonderful art-filled day!

--Karen Salter, FSM Music Teacher
+-Karen Salter, FSMN Music Teacher